-Several Indian job-seekers stranded in the UAE due to travel restrictions amid the coronavirus outbreak are running out of money and desperately want to return home, according to a media report.
+Several Indian job-seekers stranded in the UAE due to travel restrictions amid the coronavirus outbreak are running out of money.
+They desperately want to return home, according to a media report.

 Shahanad Pulukkool, 26, a driver from Kannur district of Kerala, whose visit visa expired on April 1, said he is staying with four others in a one-bedroom apartment in Hor Al Anz, the Gulf News reported.